minima-global/streamr-minidapp-example/README.md

 cd ./streamr-publisher-minidapp && touch service.js && nano service.js

 ```

+> :warning: Please ensure you run `npm install` if you have cloned the example code from Github

 You will need to edit the `STREAM_ID` variable to the stream id that was generated earlier in the tutorial.
 You can leave the other variables if you have not changed the default port number that the **Streamr** node runs on.
 If you have allocated a custom port, edit the `STREAMR_NODE_HOST` variable.